meltyourface/blank/posts/Divination-techniques/Exploring-Divination-Techniques-Tarot-Scrying-Pendulum/index.md

 Integral to scrying is the concept of shifting one's focus from the mundane, external world to an internal, spiritual realm.
 Scrying techniques often require the practitioner to enter an altered state of consciousness, where the veil between the physical and intuitive realms become thin.
 Scryers must maintain receptivity and open-mindedness to receive the messages and visions that may appear.

-Pendulum Divination: The Dance Between the Known and the Unknown
+**Pendulum Divination**: The Dance Between the Known and the Unknown

 Pendulum divination, or dowsing, involves the use of a suspended, weighted object that can swing freely.
 It has been utilized for centuries in various forms, serving purposes such as detecting water, minerals, or seeking out lost objects.
 In the context of divination, the pendulum serves as a conduit to access the unknown.